TAL Investors Have Opportunity - GuruFocus.com

 PR Newswire

-LOS ANGELES, May 19, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TAL Education Group ("TAL" or the "Company") (NYSE: TAL).
+BENSALEM, Pa., May 25, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TAL Education Group ("TAL" or the "Company") (NYSE: TAL).

 Class Period: June 14, 2022 – March 14, 2023